xphyr/ucs_traffic_monitor/README.md

 The entire stack can also be started up using [docker-compose](https://docs.docker.com/compose/)

-Update the file telegraf/ucs_domains.txt with YOUR ucs information.
+Edit the file telegraf/ucs_domains.txt with YOUR ucs information.
+Once you have updated the ucs_domains.txt file you can run docker-compose to bring up local environment which includes InfluxDB, Telegraf and Grafana

 ```
 $ docker-compose -f utm_compose.yml up